jepsen-io/jepsen/infoq/article.markdown

 0.00304414 unacknowledged but successful rate
 ```

-The problem is that that failed writes may still be partially successful.
 Dynamo is designed to preserve writes as much as possible.
 Even though a node
 might return “PW val unsatisfied” when it can't replicate to the primary vnodes
 for a key, it may have been able to write to one primary vnode–or any number of